Louisiana Tech University: Activities

 Louisiana Tech has over 163 officially recognized student organizations.
-Students can opt to participate in Student Government, Union Board, The Tech Talk, TechTV, Lagniappe, Greek, religious, honor, service, spirit, intramurals, club sports, pre-professional, and special interest organizations.
+Students can opt to participate in Student Government, Union Board, TechTV, Lagniappe, Greek, religious, honor, service, spirit, intramurals, club sports, pre-professional, and special interest organizations.

 The Louisiana Tech University Union Board organizes entertainment activities for Louisiana Tech students throughout the entire school year.
 About 80 students participate in Union Board each academic school year.
 The Union Board receives an annual budget of about $210,000 in Student Assessment Fees and uses the money to organize and produce the annual Fall Fling, Talent Show, Spring Fling, Tech the Halls, the Miss Tech Pageant, RusVegas casino night, and other special events.

 The Student Government Association (SGA) is the official governing body of the Louisiana Tech University Student Association (the student body) and consists of three branches; the Student Senate, Executive Branch, and the Supreme Court.
 The organization is responsible for the Welcome Week/Dawg Haul activities, Homecoming Week, the Big Event, short term student loans, voter registration drives for the student body, and other various activities throughout the year.

 Louisiana Tech and neighboring Grambling State University operate an ROTC exchange program.
 Louisiana Tech operates the Air Force ROTC while Grambling operates the Army ROTC, and students from either school may participate in either program.

 Since 2006, Louisiana Tech has played host to Summer Leadership School for Air Force Junior Reserve Officer Training Corps cadets from public school systems all over the United States.
 It is operated by normal USAF retirees, but mostly by college level Cadet Training Officers.
 These sessions are held towards the end of the month of June for nine days.